Rammina/rammina/README.md

 ## A kind-hearted developer who loves to contribute to society

-Hi, I'm Rammina, a passionate full-stack developer who specializes in MERN stack.
+Hi, I'm Rammina, a passionate **full-stack developer** who specializes in MERN.
 I also use Typescript and Koa.

 Currently I'm: